 The regular workweek for all employees shall consist of consecutive workdays, Monday through Friday.
+The regular workday for employees shall consist of eight (8), nine (9), or ten (10) hours of work as may be determined from time to time by mutual agreement of the employee and his/her supervisor.
 With agreement between an employee and his/her supervisor, the employee may volunteer for a regular work schedule other than defined in this section.